pbrilius/docker-solution-alna/README.md

 Then navigate to the form and upload some data, e. g. *https://medium.com/swlh/fun-with-python-3-hacking-instagram-giveaways-35e5b1d51670*
 & *article.meteredContent*.
 After a while - like a 1 min or so, click **Load Crawl Data** button on the grid and results will pop up.

+You can try with the next one - *https://pbrilius.medium.com/laravel-docker-conversation-violations-on-compose-instance-for-example-8914a6cc23a3?sk=143bc131cccb93c082bb14fcfcb2cd06* *article.meteredContent*.

 # FAQ

 * Cannot append to log file - `sudo chmod -Rv 2777 full-stack/storage/logs`